ytlee3/quantum_algorithms/1_Deutsch_Jozsa_algorithm/README.md

 4. Applying n Hadamard gates again and we have  $|\psi_3 \rangle = \frac{1}{\sqrt{2^{n}}} \sum_{x=0}^{2^n-1} (-1)^{f(x)} H^{\otimes n} |x\rangle |-\rangle$.
 Due to the phase kickback, we ignore the state at the last qubit $|-\rangle$ first and let's take a look of the hadamard transformation.

-* phase kickback: for the Hadamard - control-U gate - Hadamard circuit, the phase information from the target qubit will transfer to controll qubit due to entanglement
+* phase kickback: for the Hadamard - control-U gate - Hadamard circuit, the phase information from the target qubit will transfer to controll qubit due to entanglement.
+The target state needs to be the eigenstate of the U gate

 $H^{\otimes n} |k\rangle =  1/\sqrt{2^n} \sum_{j=0}^{2^n-1} (-1)^{k \cdot j} |j\rangle$, where $k \cdot j = k_0j_0 \oplus k_1j_1 \oplus ... \oplus k_{n-1}j_{n-1}$ is the sum of the bitwise product